lindsayjspencer/react-granular-store/README.md

 ### RecordStore&lt;T&gt;

 `RecordStore` is a subclass of `Store` that provides a more convenient way to manage state where the keys are not known but the state type is always the same.
 It still provides type checking but the return type is `T | undefined` instead of `T`.
+The key type is always `string | number`.

 It can be useful for managing a collection of items and subscribing to their updates.